mkdecisiondev/devdocs/aws/advanced-topics/aws-sdk-mock/aws-sdk-mock.md

 To begin to use the AWS mocking library, we need to install it via the command line by typing in `pnpm install --save-dev aws-sdk-mock`.
 After the library finishes installing, we can start creating our testing file.

-At the top of our testing file, we will need to “require” the mocking library and assign it to a const variable:
+At the top of our testing file, we will need to "require" the mocking library and assign it to a const variable:

 ```javascript
 const AWS = require('aws-sdk-mock');